the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/project-structure.md

 touch List.js InputWithLabel.js SearchForm.js
 ~~~~~~~

 Move every component from the *src/App.js* file in its own file, except for the List component which has to share its place with the Item component in the *src/List.js* file.
 Then in every file make sure to import React and to export the component which needs to be used from the file.
-For instance, in *src/List.js* file:
+For example, in *src/List.js* file:

 {title="src/List.js",lang="javascript"}
 ~~~~~~~